hashicorp/consul/plugin/cache/README.md

 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).
 For the negative cache, the SOA's MinTTL value is used.
-A cache can contain up to 10,000 items by default.
 A TTL of zero is not allowed.
+A cache is divided into 256 shards, each holding up to 512 items by default - for a total size of 256 * 512 = 131,072 items.

 If you want more control: